 Childminders care for one or more children where individual children attend for a period of more than two hours in any one day.
-They operate from domestic premises that are usually their own home.
+They operate from domestic premises, which are usually the childminder's own home.
 They are registered on the Early Years Register and must deliver the Early Years Foundation Stage.